-If you are experiencing butt or crotch pain as you ride your bike, the problem can usually be solved by simply adjusting the saddle, seat post, or handlebars.
+If you are experiencing butt or crotch pain as you ride your bike, the problem can usually be solved by simply adjusting your bicycle’s saddle, seat post, or handlebars.
 This is the first place you want to start when trying to solve your sore butt dilemma.

-If your butt or crotch is hurting you while you ride your bike, try the following before purchasing a new saddle:
+If your butt or crotch is hurting you while you ride your bike, try the following before you go out and purchase a new saddle:

 - Adjust the up and down angle of your saddle.